Tua Tagovailoa Player Prop Bets for NFL Week 18 | Miami vs. New England 1/9/2022

 Season Stats

-- He's also contributed in the ground game, with 90 rushing yards (5.6 ypg) on 37 carries with three rushing touchdowns.
+- He's also carried the ball 37 times for 90 yards and three touchdowns, averaging 5.6 yards per game.

-- The Dolphins have run 59.8% passing plays and 40.2% rushing plays this season.
-They rank 24th in the NFL in scoring.
+- The Dolphins have thrown the ball in 59.8% of their plays from scrimmage this year while running the ball 40.2% of the time.
+This offensive attack ranks 24th in the NFL in points scored.

-- Tagovailoa has attempted 49 of his 366 passes in the red zone, accounting for 36.0% of his team's red zone plays.
+- Tagovailoa has thrown 49 passes in the red zone this season, 36.0% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Tagovailoa's matchup with the Patriots.